juhamust/gulp-browserify-example/doc/index.rst

 gulp-browserify-example
 =======================
-This is a simple but non-trivial example of using browserify with gulp.
+This is a simple but non-trivial example of using Browserify_ with Gulp_.
-The example was created as an personal exercise while hopefully being helpful for someone else too struggling with Gulp_ and Browserify_.
+The example was created as an personal exercise while hopefully being helpful for someone else too struggling with these tools.

 .. note::